Universal MIMO Jammer Mitigation via Secret Temporal Subspace Embeddings

 \section{Conclusions}

-We have provided a mathematical definition to capture the essential nature of barrage jammers, which are easy to mitigate using MIMO processing.
+We have provided a mathematical definition to capture the essence of the notion of barrage jammers, which are easy to mitigate using MIMO processing.
 We have then proposed MASH, a novel method where the transmitters embed their signals in a secret temporal subspace out of which the receiver raises them, thereby provably transforming \emph{any} jammer into a barrage jammer.
-Considering a massive MU-MIMO uplink example scenario, we have provided three concrete variations of MASH, with different performance-complexity tradeoffs.
+Considering a massive MU-MIMO uplink example scenario, we have provided three concrete variations of MASH with different performance-complexity tradeoffs.
 Numerical simulations have confirmed that these MASH-based methods are able to mitigate all jammers under consideration.

 [Proof of \fref{thm:barrage}] We rewrite the compact SVD of $\bJ\bW = \bsfU\bsfSigma\herm{\bsfV}$ as a full SVD $\bJ\bW = \bU\bSigma\herm{\bV}$ with $\bU\in\opC^{B\times B}, \bSigma\in\opC^{B\times L},$ and $\bV\in\opC^{L\times L}$.
 We then have $\bJ\bW\herm{\bC} = \bU\bSigma\herm{(\bC\bV)}$.
 Since~$\bC$ is Haar distributed, so is $\bC\bV$ \cite[Thm.\,1.4]{meckes2019random}.
 The compact SVD of $\bJ\bW\herm{\bC}\!=\!\bar{\bsfU}\bar{\bsfSigma}\herm{\bar{\bsfV}}$ is $\bar{\bsfU} \!=\! \bU_{[1:\Ie]}=\bsfU$, \mbox{$\bar{\bsfSigma}\!=\!\bSigma_{(1:\Ie),[1:\Ie]}=\bsfSigma$,} which implies $\bar{\bsigma}=\bsigma$, and $\bar{\bsfV} = (\bC\bV)_{[1:\Ie]}$.
-Since $\bC\bV$ is Haar distributed, the columns of $\bar{\bsfV}$ are distributed uniformly over the complex $L$-dimensional sphere. $ \blacksquare$
+Since $\bC\bV$ is Haar distributed, the columns of $\bar{\bsfV}$ are distributed uniformly over the complex $L$-dimensional sphere. $ \largesecret$